d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 ## Implementation from Scratch

-To implement a multi-layer RNN from scratch, we can treat each layer as an `RNNScratch` instance with its own learnable parameters.
+To implement a multilayer RNN from scratch, we can treat each layer as an `RNNScratch` instance with its own learnable parameters.